 You can trust our independent reviews.
 We may earn commission from some of the retailers, but we never allow this to influence selections, which are formed from real-world testing and expert advice.
 This revenue helps to fund journalism across The Independent.

-Zanna Van Dijk The Sculpt Guide: £35, Zannavandijk.co.uk
+Zanna Van Dijk the sculpt guide: £35, Zannavandijk

-A virtual take on the fitness class, GymCube is an online database of more than 600 do-at-home workout videos, plus regular sessions you can stream live (imagine, all the buzz of a group class with none of the faff beforehand).
-Workouts can be filtered by duration, target area, difficulty, equipment available, preferred trainer and the amount of calories you could burn, and there’s an option to follow a plan (all of which are listed under the Programmes tab) – such as the 30 day challenge – if you prefer a little guidance.
+A virtual take on the fitness class, GymCube is an online database of more than 700 do-at-home workout videos, plus regular sessions you can stream live (imagine, all the buzz of a group class with none of the faff beforehand).
+Workouts can be filtered by duration, target area, difficulty, equipment available, preferred trainer and the amount of calories you could burn, and there’s an option to follow a plan (all of which are listed under the programmes tab) – such as the 30-day challenge – if you prefer a little guidance.

 The exercise library illustrates how best to execute each move (which is handy, as some videos are fast-paced with little time for the instructor to demonstrate beforehand, so it’s worth consulting this prior to starting a workout), and there’s a wealth of information to aid in improving your diet, including weekly meal plans and healthy recipes.

 It’s recommended that you follow the seven-day Kick Start programme upon signing up to determine your goals and establish your current fitness level.
-Upgrading to a premium membership costs as little as £5.83 per month, and allows access to additional videos plus member-only support groups.
+A premium membership allows access to additional videos plus member-only support groups.

 Unlike the one-size-fits-all programmes on our list, this one is a completely bespoke option.
 Much like hiring a personal trainer in your local gym, top fitness coach Scott Laidler and his team will devise a plan to help you achieve your goals.
 There are three options available, a six-week, 12-week or 24-week plan, and each includes both a tailored fitness programme and a customised meal plan created by a nutritionist.